Alcohol Support Options

 Individuals who have overcome a drinking problem can maintain long-term sobriety with the help of support groups, friends and family, mental health professionals and others.
 These people will be there to celebrate sobriety achievements and milestones, as well as encourage and motivate you during difficult times.

-Generally, your treatment specialist or health provider will be able to recommend various alcohol support resources available in your community.
+Generally, your treatment provider or health provider will be able to recommend various alcohol support resources available in your community.
 It is often recommended that you participate in ongoing support services frequently within the first few months after rehab.
 Depending on your recovery, you may start to limit how often you attend support meetings or therapy sessions.
 However, this does not mean that you should stop support programs altogether.
 Without support, you are more likely to fall back into bad habits and drinking patterns.

 Sources of Alcohol Support

 There are countless sources of support for alcoholism.
 From friends and family to local alcohol support groups, help is available in cities large and small.
-Before leaving rehab, talk with your treatment specialist to determine which support options will be most beneficial while you continue your road to recovery.
+Before leaving rehab, talk with your treatment provider to determine which support options will be most beneficial while you continue your road to recovery.
 They will be able to guide you and offer suggestions based on your treatment plan.

 Some of the most common sources of support are: